Oxycodone

 • Feeling sleepy, dizzy or tired

-• Reduced concentration
+• Problems with concentration

-• This is common when starting oxycodone or after increasing the dose
+• This is common when starting oxycodone or after increasing the dose.

-• Be careful when driving or using tools until you know how this medicine affects you
+• Be careful when driving or using tools until you know how this medicine affects you.

-• Feeling sick (nausea) or vomiting
+• Feeling sick (nausea) or being sick (vomiting)

-• Mostly this settles and goes away
+• This generally settles and goes away.

-• Tell your doctor if this is troublesome
+• Tell your doctor if it bothers you.

-• You may need an anti-sickness tablet at times
+• You may need an anti-sickness tablet.

 • Constipation

-• Headache, dry mouth, altered vision
+• Headache, dry mouth, changes in your eyesight or vision

-• These are quite common when you first start taking oxycodone and usually go away with time
+• These are quite common when you first start taking oxycodone and usually go away with time.

-• Tell your doctor if troublesome
+• Tell your doctor if they bother you.

-• Tell your doctor immediately or ring HealthLine 0800 611 116
+• Tell your doctor immediately or ring Healthline 0800 611 116.

 • Signs of an allergic reaction such as skin rashes, itches, swelling of the face, lips, mouth, or difficulty breathing

-• Tell your doctor immediately or ring HealthLine 0800 611 116
+• Tell your doctor immediately or ring Healthline 0800 611 116.

 Brochures